upadhyayvaibhav229/password-manager/README.md

 # password-manager
-this project is developed using html, css and js
+This project is developed using html, css and js